vn971/sbt-incremental-bug/README.md

 **Expected:**

-The project should NOT compile at step 7.
-This commented method is the only way how Usage.scala can be compiled.
+The project should NOT compile at step 7. `MyImplicits.stringToInt` is undoubtedly used in `Usage.scala`.

 **Where does this bug come from:**